 Overview

-The MSU HPCC, managed by ICER, provides an optimal platform for conducting bioinformatics workflows.
 This guide explains how to run the nf-core/cutandrun pipeline for CUT&RUN and CUT&Tag analysis, ensuring reproducibility and efficiency.

 Key Benefits of nf-core/cutandrun